KuanHsiaoKuo/the-rust-programming-book-khk/src/rust_video_summary/rust_crash_course_rustlang.md

 - The `pub function run` is used to run the program.
 - Integers come in signed and unsigned forms with different bit sizes.
 Floats have 32 and 64 bits.
 Booleans are represented by `bool`.
 Characters are represented by `char`.
-- Strings are not primitive types in Rust.
-Tuples and arrays are also primitive types.
+- ⭐️Strings are not primitive types in Rust.
+- ⭐️Tuples and arrays are also primitive types.

-### Data Types
+### ⭐️Data Types

 - Vectors are growable arrays while arrays have fixed lengths.
 - Rust is a statically typed language which means that it must know the types of all variables at compile time.
 However,